Operadic categories as a natural environment for Koszul duality

-in which $P(\omega)$ denotes the product $P(u_1) \ot \cdots \ot P(u_s)$ over the fibers $\Rada u1s$ of $\omega$ and, likewise, $\eta_\omega := \eta_{u_1} \ot \cdots \ot \eta_{u_s}$.
-It is simple to show that this construction is functorial, making $P$ an $\Iso$-presheaf in $\ttV$.
+in which $\oP(\omega)$ denotes the product $\oP(u_1) \ot \cdots \ot \oP(u_s)$ over the fibers $\Rada u1s$ of $\omega$ and, likewise, $\eta_\omega := \eta_{u_1} \ot \cdots \ot \eta_{u_s}$.
+It is simple to show that this construction is functorial, making $\oP$ an $\Iso$-presheaf in $\ttV$.
 In particular, $\omega^*$ is an isomorphism.
-For an elementary $F \fib_i T \stackrel\phi\to S$ we define $\circ_\phi : P(S)\ot P(F) \to P(T)$ by the commutativity of the diagram
+For an elementary $F \fib_i T \stackrel\phi\to S$ we define $\circ_\phi : \oP(S)\ot \oP(F) \to \oP(T)$ by the commutativity of the diagram

-in which the left vertical map is induced by the unit morphism~(\ref{7_dni_do_odletu_ze_Sydney}) of $P$ and the identity automorphism of $P(F)$.
-We claim that the $\Iso$-presheaf $P$ with operations $\circ_\phi$ defined above is a~Markl's~operad.
+in which the left vertical map is induced by the unit morphisms of $\oP$ and the identity automorphism of $\oP(F)$.
+We claim that the $\Iso$-presheaf $\oP$ with operations $\circ_\phi$ defined above is a~Markl~operad.

-It is simple to check that these $\circ_\phi$'s satisfy the associativities (i) and (ii) of a Markl's operad.
-To prove Axiom~(iii), consider diagram~(\ref{moc_se_mi_na_prochazku_nechce}) and invoke Axiom~(i) of an operad in an operadic category, see Section~\ref{a0}, once for $\phi = \sigma\phi'$ and once for $\phi = \phi''\omega$ in place of $h =fg$.
+It is simple to check that these $\circ_\phi$'s satisfy the associativities (i) and (ii) of a Markl operad.
+To prove Axiom~(iii), consider diagram~(\ref{moc_se_mi_na_prochazku_nechce}) and invoke Axiom~(i) of an operad over an operadic category, see Definition~\ref{Jarca_u_mne_prespala!}, once for $\phi = \sigma\phi'$ and once for $\phi = \phi''\omega$ in place of $h =fg$.
 We will get two commutative squares sharing the edge $\gamma_\phi$.
-Putting them side-by-side produces the central hexagon in the diagram in Figure~\ref{Bozi_oko}.
-The remaining arrows of this diagram are constructed using the $\Iso$-presheaf structure of $P$ and the extended units.
+Putting them side-by-side as in